voximity/omegga-voice/README.md

 A proximity voice chat plugin for Omegga.

-After installing, users can connect to your server by going to `https://&lt;your ip&gt;:&lt;port&gt;`.
+After installing, users can connect to your server by going to `https://<your ip>:<port>`.
 By default, the port is 7778.

 ## Usage